 Standard 3'x5' polyester with 2 grommets.

-Large 5'x7.5' G-Spec woven nylon with 3 grommets and 4 rows of stitching on the end for long life outdoor wear.
-Picture of flag flying is the 5'x7.5' woven nylon flag flying at Elm Springs.
+Large 5'x7.5' G-Spec super polyester with 3 grommets and 4 rows of stitching on the end for long life outdoor wear.
+Picture of flag flying is the 5'x7.5' flag flying at Elm Springs.